lndrlng/ask_THWS/README.md

 4. Frontend
     -

+---

+# Running the stuff

+# Setup

-# open the rag repository Folder in Terminal
+open the rag repository Folder in Terminal and install the python dependencies

 ```shell
 pip install -r requirements.txt